 - Conduct extra tests by checking your cart and checkout pages.
 Carry out a transaction to make sure the whole process up to your payment gateway is working.

-- If you’re experiencing a botched update on your live site, you can try rolling back the update using the WP Rollback plugin.
+- If you’re experiencing a botched update on your live site, you can try rolling back the plugin or theme update using the WP Rollback plugin.

 We have an extensive guide dedicated to WooCommerce Updates that you might find helpful.

 Just like how the WordPress core receives updates, plugins get updates too.
 Plugins are created and maintained by third-party developers.
 WordPress has thousands of plugins that add features to your website to enhance its appearance, functionality, and performance.

 The process of updating plugins is similar to WordPress.
 On your WordPress dashboard, under Plugins, you’ll see which plugins have updates available.
 You can click on Update Now to run the update.
 But here too, it’s better to test the update before you update the plugin.If updating a plugin break your site or your simply don’t like the updated version, you can go through this guide on rollback WordPress plugin.